indra-labs/indra/doc/whitepaper.md

 still increase the anonymity set of the network, and work around a lack of available inbound routing for the endpoint.

+### Advertising Rates for Network Exit

 As part of the peer to peer node advertising system, nodes also list available services that exit on their router.
 Normally by default this will be lightning and bitcoin nodes, but it can be anything at all.
 Tunneling out to clearnet can be available too.
 In addition to the name of service, and port number related to it, a price per byte on this traffic can also be levied.

-This fee is managed in the same way as simple internal network routing services, the buyer will want to use an onion route to purchase it if they are going to onion route to the exit as well.
+This fee is managed in
+the same way as simple internal network routing services, the buyer will want to use an onion route to purchase it if they are going to onion route to the exit as well.
 But again, one could skip the onion route for the payment, and go direct to the exit, and save on routing fees while adding to overall network traffic and the anonymity set.

+Making the route construction modular, and enabling potentially arbitrary paths, and charging for this with potentially anonymised payments, means that the bigger picture for Indra is that ultimately it can become in band payment layer for ALL internet traffic, *in potentia.*

 ## Creating Circuits